EV charging point installation: a business guide for electricians

 Businesses can claim up to £350 per charger (up to 40 chargers) through the Workplace Charging Scheme.
 This is separate from the domestic grant and opens up the commercial installation market.

 Commercial installations are typically larger jobs (multiple chargers, load management systems, groundwork) and can be valued at £5,000 to £50,000 or more.
-They also often lead to ongoing maintenance contracts.
+They often lead to ongoing maintenance contracts.

 How to price EV charger installations